-However, new regulations for civil proceedings which came into force on May 3, 2012 provide that this protection for tenants does not apply if the property was sold as part of enforcement or bankruptcy proceedings initiated after May 3, 2012.
-A purchaser that acquires property which is subject to a lease or tenancy agreement concluded for a period of more than two years as part of enforcement or bankruptcy proceedings initiated after May 3, 2012 may terminate the relevant agreement with one year's notice (unless the lease or tenancy agreement provides for a shorter termination period).
+However, new regulations for civil proceedings which came into force on 3 May 2012, provide that this protection for tenants does not apply if the property was sold as part of enforcement or bankruptcy proceedings initiated after 3 May 2012.
+A buyer that acquires property which is subject to a lease or tenancy agreement concluded for a period of more than two years as part of enforcement or bankruptcy proceedings initiated after 3 May 2012, may terminate the relevant agreement with one year's notice (unless the lease or tenancy agreement provides for a shorter termination period).
 This applies even if the lease or tenancy agreement was concluded for a definite period with a certified date (or the lease or tenancy agreement were registered in the relevant land and mortgage register) and the tenant has possession of the leased property.